Finite solvable groups whose Quillen complex is Cohen-Macaulay: Homotopy type of the links of

 \section{Homotopy type of the links of $\mathcal{A}_p(G)$}

-In this last section we deal with the topological structure in the links of the Quillen complex, and prove that, in the cases stated in Theorem \ref{main} the Quillen complex is Cohen--Macaulay.
-Again, in the case $p=2$, we use Theorem \ref{32} on the Sylow $2$-swubgroup $P$, and write $\Omega_1(P)=TD$, with $T=1$ or $T$ dihedral or $T$ semidihedral.
-We will consider only the case $p$ odd or $T$ dihedral, while we do not discuss in detail the semidihedral case.
+In this last section we deal with the topological structure of the links of the Quillen complex $\mathcal{A}_p(G)$, and prove that, in the cases stated in Theorems \ref{main} and \ref{example} the Quillen complex is Cohen--Macaulay.
+For this section we will assume that $p$ is a prime number and $G$ is a finite solvable group such that $p$ divides its order.
+We let $P \in \text{Syl}_p(G)$ and suppose that $P'$ is cyclic.
+Finally, we assume that $p>2$ or that $p=2, \Omega_1(P)=T \circ D$ as in Theorem \ref{32} with $T=1$ or $T$ is dihedral.

-Recall, that if $\Gamma$ is a complex and $\sigma \in \Gamma$ then the link of $\sigma$ is defined by $L_\Gamma(\sigma) = \{ \tau \in \Gamma \mid \tau \cap \sigma = \varnothing, \tau \cup \sigma \in \Gamma \}$.
+Recall that if $\Gamma$ is a complex and $\sigma \in \Gamma$ then the link of $\sigma$ is defined by $L_\Gamma(\sigma) = \{ \tau \in \Gamma \mid \tau \cap \sigma = \varnothing, \tau \cup \sigma \in \Gamma \}$.